Reload (Metallica album): Tour and aftermath

 From April to May 1998, Metallica embarked on the Poor Re-Touring Me tour, performing in Australia, New Zealand, Korea, and Japan.
 The US leg ran from June to September 1998.
 Hetfield's daughter was born on June 11, while Ulrich's son was born shortly afterward on August 5.

 The day after the tour ended, Metallica began recording a new album of cover versions.
 Titled Garage Inc., the collection consisted of newly recorded covers and every cover the band had recorded up to that point, including The $5.98 E.P. – Garage Days Re-Revisited EP (1987) in its entirety.
 The compilation was released on November 24, 1998.
 Wall believes the album was released in part to combat bootlegs of the material, and to reestablish credibility within the metal community after Metallica's reinvention for Load and Reload; the band's original logo returned on the cover of Garage Inc., while the front cover featured a photo of the band by the photographer Anton Corbijn.
 It peaked at number two on the Billboard 200.

 Following Garage Inc., Metallica performed at Woodstock '99 and recorded a live album and accompanying video with the San Francisco Symphony, released as S&M in November 1999.
-Throughout 2000, the band, mainly Ulrich, was embroiled in a controversy with the peer-to-peer file sharing service Napster after their song "I Disappear" was shared to the site before its official release, leading to a lawsuit against the service.
+Throughout 2000, the band, mainly Ulrich, was embroiled in a controversy with the peer-to-peer file-sharing service Napster after their song "I Disappear" was shared on the site before its official release, leading to a lawsuit against the service.
 The lawsuit damaged the band's reputation.
 Following Newsted's departure from Metallica in January 2001, the remaining members began work on what became their eighth studio album, St. Anger (2003).

 Critical reception

 Reload received mixed to favorable reviews from music critics.
 The album received comparisons to its predecessor.
-Writing for Billboard, Paul Verna described Reload as "darker, more immediate, and more rough-edged than its predecessor", and believed that the band's exploration of "hard-edged modern rock" would bode well for long-term success.
+Writing for Billboard, Paul Verna described Reload as "darker, more immediate, and more rough-edged than its predecessor" and believed that the band's exploration of "hard-edged modern rock" would bode well for long-term success.
 USA Todays Edna Gundersen wrote that the songs "stack up against Loads mother lode of rock riches".
-Rolling Stones Lorraine Ali said Reload was not Metallica's best, but named it and Load stepping stones in Metallica's legacy.
+Rolling Stones Lorraine Ali said Reload was not Metallica's best, but named it and Load as stepping stones in Metallica's legacy.
 Greg Kot of the Chicago Tribune believed that the two albums could have been combined to form one "great" one, saying that as they stand, both albums are spread thin and make up "two solid but flawed ones".